-Coming back to the Midwest the first time after moving back to Germany surprisingly felt like coming back home:
+Coming back to the Midwest for a US-roadtrip the first time after moving back to Germany surprisingly felt like coming back home:

 The closer I drove up to Green Bay, the more I realized that 3.5y with so many valuable experiences, friends and memories wasn’t just a quick visit but rather a chapter in my life I don’t want to miss.